 Price the Vehicle

 You need to do some due diligence on your part to establish the market value of your car.
-The best way to go about this is to use an auto lease calculator.
 You need to look at things like the fair market price and the invoice price while doing your calculations.
 The invoice price represents the lowest price you can find, which is essentially what the dealer paid.
 Ideally, you need to find the real market value.

 Most car dealerships are glad to offer you car price quotes quote.
 Considering that you have an idea of the market value, get a number of quotes from different companies and choose the best.
 When looking for quotes, it is advisable to start by getting the sales price, and do not give any indication that you might be leasing the car.